Kokkini/DQfD/README.md

 <br/>
 ## Setting up the environment
 Required libraries
-- Tensorflow 2(tensorflow-gpu when using GPU)
+・Tensorflow 2(tensorflow-gpu when using GPU)
-- gym
+・gym
-- tqdm
+・tqdm
-- dill
+・dill

 If you don't use GPU, replace